Terradue/api/source/data/discovery.rst

 .. code-block:: console

-  opensearch-client -a "ABcdEF" "https://data.terradue.com/catalogue/search" identifier
+  opensearch-client -u mrossi:ABcdEF "https://data.terradue.com/catalogue/search" identifier

 and the response as the identifier list